-The Oxley PDA DCOP is applicable to all development on land and water within the boundaries of the PDA.
-The DCOP became effective on 22 June 2020.
+The Yeronga PDA DCOP is made by the MEDQ and is applicable to all development on land and water within the boundaries of the PDA.

+The DCOP became effective on 1 July 2022.

 1.4 Purpose of the DCOP

 The DCOP is a policy document which is intended to provide guidance to the MEDQ on infrastructure matters for a development application and states the following for the PDA: